HPNL/TCP-IP-Laboratory/README.md

 docker pull utnetlab/gui
 ```

-Also you can load docker images from archive file as below:
+Also you can [download](https://github.com/UT-Network-Lab/TCP-IP-Laboratory/releases/latest) and load docker images from archive file as below:

 ```bash
 # archive in (.tar, .tar.gz, .tgz, .bzip, .tar.xz, or .txz) format